Key Messages Of World Eating Disorder Action Day

 - Promote that eating disorders are treatable at all ages/stages.

-This year’s theme #WeDoActTogether is about the importance of partnerships that move us forward as affected people, carers, clinicians, and researchers.
+Last year’s theme (#WeDoActTogether) was about the importance of partnerships that move us forward as affected people, carers, clinicians, and researchers.
 Meaningful relationships and connections are vital to recovery.
-This year we want to recognize and drive those important engagements and we need your help to do it.
+We want to recognize and drive those important engagements and we need your help to do it.

 As part of a larger effort to increase World Eating Disorder Day’s global presence, we are encouraging activists around the world to create and facilitate events in their local communities.